Jérôme Faissat 23rd Feb 2018 3 Min Read

 Tightening regulation, technological innovation, and financial incentives are all speeding us towards an electric future on the road.

 The most significant benefits of taking the electric car route are the impact it can have on a brand.
-A company’s fleet is part of the expression of its values and environmentally-conscious.
+A company’s fleet is part of the expression of its values and is environmentally conscious.
 Cars speak volumes about wider company attitudes and ethics.
 Companies today are marketing to an increasingly savvy audience that is growing its social and environmental awareness.
 It is a consumer increasingly likely to favour brands that prioritise environmental stewardship.
 The individual consumer should be concerned about the upfront costs of going electric.
 They should be aware of schemes in place to smooth the journey towards a greener choice of car.
 Currently, buyers can claim up to £4,500 towards the price of a qualifying vehicle through the government’s ‘plug-in’ grant.
-A further £500 towards the price of a qualifying charge point through the Office for Low Emission Vehicles, OLEV grant.
-A cost-aware commuter will find savings whilst travelling to and from work too.
 Qualifying low emission vehicles are currently exempt from the London congestion charge.
 They will also be exempt from the tax levied on drivers in the forthcoming ultra-low emissions zone, launching in London in 2020.
 Added to that, with much lower fuel costs than the petrol or diesel equivalent, the electric version of the car is significantly cheaper to run.
 Electric cars are synonymous with the future.
 The frontrunners are keeping their eyes closely on the road ahead.

 Jérôme is the CEO of Andersen and manage day-to-day business delivery.
 With extensive experience of retail system development and property and financial services, Jerome has an eye for quality and control.
 When he’s not mapping the future, he loves to talk to customers, drink French wine or speak Mandarin.